-- In step 1, the UE provides a "MA PDU Request" indication in UL NAS Transport message and an ATSSS Capability (e.g. an "MPTCP Capability" and/or an "ATSSS-LL Capability"), as defined in TS 23.501 [2], clause 5.32.2 (Multi Access PDU Sessions) in PDU Session Establishment Request message.
+- In step 1, the UE provides a "MA PDU Request" indication in UL NAS Transport message as well as in PDU Session Establishment Request message and an ATSSS Capability (e.g. an "MPTCP Capability" and/or an "ATSSS-LL Capability"), as defined in TS 23.501 [2], clause 5.32.2 (Multi Access PDU Sessions) in PDU Session Establishment Request message.